#1 Home Improvement Retailer

 Plant Seeds Outside With Direct Sow

-Prepare to deal with whatever hand nature deals you: You may have no germinating seeds.
-A critter might munch the tender seedlings for a snack.
+Prepare to deal with whatever hand nature deals you: You might have no germinating seeds.
+A critter could munch the tender seedlings for a snack.
 All the seeds you plant in each hole may sprout, so you'll need to thin them out by only leaving the most robust sprouts.
-Flooding rains might disturb the ground and wash away the seeds.
+Garden pests or bugs might make a meal out of your seedlings before they take off.
 But if you're lucky, you'll get strong sprouts that are ready to grow all spring.

 Start Seeds Indoors